smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

 .. data:: memento

-   Mementos are stored in objects of a memento class.
-Extensions to this class may be specified in the ``memento`` section.
+   Content of this section is pasted into the definition of the generated memento class.
+The user may have defined customized extra data in the lexer class (in the ``body`` section).
+If this data shall survive stream inclusion and return from stream inclusion, it should be specified accordingly in this section.

 .. data:: memento_pack

-   Additional code to be executed when the state of a lexical analyzer is *stored* in a memento upon inclusion.
+   This section contains code to be executed when the state of a lexical analyzer is *stored* in a memento upon inclusion.
 The code is executed *after* the default inclusion handling is performed, right before the memento is pushed on the stack.

    Implicit Variables: